-Switching from Glasses to Contact Lenses?
-Here's What You Should Know...
+Switching From Glasses to Contact Lenses?
+Here's What You Need to Know...

 So, you want to make the switch from wearing glasses to contact lenses…

 Here are some things that you’ll definitely need to know when making your decision.
-I’m included some of my own personal experiences with both kinds of eye wear, as well as some general tips and things to remember.
+I’ve included some of my own personal experiences with both kinds of eye wear, as well as some general tips and important things to remember.

 My Personal Experience

-More than a year later, I can say I’m still happy that I’m using them.
+Seven years later, I can say I’m still happy that I’m using them.
 I like being able to have a choice of eyewear.
-I tend to wear my contacts during the day (not every day, depending on how I’m feeling and what my schedule looks like) and when I get home, I switch out for my glasses.
-I also tend to wear them during busy days, when travelling or when I’m watching television or reading shortly before bed.
+I tend to wear my contacts during the day (not every day; it depends on how I’m feeling and how hectic my schedule is) and when I get home, I take them out and put on my glasses.
+I also prefer to wear my glasses during busy days, when I'm traveling, watching television or reading shortly before bed.

 You'll still need your glasses...

-Some people make the switch without realizing that even though you wear contact lenses, you’d still need a pair of regular glasses as well.
-Most contacts wearers tend to wear them during the day, then opt for wearing spectacles at night or when they’re relaxing.
+Some people make the switch without knowing that even though you wear contact lenses, you’d still need a pair of regular glasses as well.
+Most contacts users tend to wear them during the day, then opt for wearing spectacles at night or when they’re relaxing.

 Honestly, before I started wearing contacts, I didn’t know much about them.
 I thought that a pair would last forever.
 They don’t!

 There are also some contacts that are made for daily use – that is, after wearing them for one day, you can throw them away, and use a new pair.